-What does it mean to be a sustainability ambassador for the 52 SUPER SERIES?
+What does it mean to be a Sustainability Ambassador for the 52 SUPER SERIES?

-As ambassadors for the 52 SUPER SERIES, we work together to share ideas on what each team is doing in their programs.
+As Ambassadors for the 52 SUPER SERIES, we work together to share ideas on what each team is doing in their programs.
 We may be fierce competitors on the water but when it comes to sustainability we work really hard to make sure to pass on to all the others what we have learned and share the knowledge.
 We are also hoping to help the larger sailing community by sharing our stories and what we think works well.
 We become used to the practices that we have here at the 52 SUPER SERIES, but when you go out to other events it can be disheartening to see teams still stuck in the past in terms of sustainability.

-What gets covered at the ambassadors’ meetings?
+What gets covered at the Ambassadors’ meetings?

-Beyond what I mentioned above, this year we are doing more with suppliers like Bluewater and Ecoworks Marine, learning about how their products help the event implement sustainability best practices like ditching single-use water bottles and using boat soaps that are truly eco-friendly when a water-only wash down won’t do.
+Beyond what I mentioned above, this year we are doing more with suppliers like Bluewater and Ecoworks Marine, learning about how its products help the event implement sustainability best practices like ditching single-use water bottles and using boat soaps that are truly eco-friendly when a water-only wash down won’t do.